VolcanicArts/vrcosc.com/docs/V2/SDK/parameters.md

 SendParameter("MyNormalParameter", false);
 ```

 For the above, you can send directly to a parameter using its name.
-This is not customisable by the user and should be used spareingly when you want to drive a parameter you know will never change.
+This is not customisable by the user and should be used sparingly when you want to drive a parameter you know will never change.

 ## Receiving Parameters
 To receive a parameter, there are 2 methods to override: